Perhaps it isn’t atheism specifically that’s killing us, but a lack of spirituality in how we do things.

 There was wasted legal fees and paperwork produced, never to be read.
-It got so crazy that I tried to pressure our lawyer to arrange a face to face meeting with the adjuster.
-It was impossible, they don’t do that.
+It got so crazy that I tried to pressure our lawyer to arrange a face to face meeting with the adjuster to establish a relationship and try end the madness.
+It was impossible, I was told, “they don’t do that.”

 If anyone were to speak with my wife, face to face and look in her eyes, it would be clear that a) she was quite compromised from the accident and b) she was sincere, trying to get better, is so far from a person who would lie.
 That would be simple, but it would rely on intuition and honesty – neither of which is available in an aggressively anti-spiritual system focussed on financial loss or gain.
 Setting aside the spiritual aspects eliminates any higher calling for compassion and fairness.

 Spiritual Language and Custom